patrickcollins12/esphome-fan-controller/README.md

 The ki parameter adjusts for temperature offset.
 Try setting ki to 0.
 Set your system initially with kp=0.1, ki=0 and kd=0.
 You'll find that the system operates with a constant delta/offset to the target temperature.
 The ki parameter adjusts for this.

 1/ki is the seconds it should attempt to correct an offset.
 So 0.03 will adjust in 30seconds.
-0.0009 will adjust in 20 minutes.
+0.0009 will close a small temperature delta in 20 minutes.
 See a good description here https://blog.opticontrols.com/archives/344

-A low value of 0.0009 means that the system will take up to 20 minutes to fully close a small temperature delta.

-Higher numbers like 0.003 will respond much quicker, but it also will cause a lot of noise and oscillation in the fan speed.
+Higher numbers like 0.03 will respond much quicker, but it also will cause a lot of noise and oscillation in the fan speed.

 ### Setting the kd parameter - predicting a change

 The kd (D in PID) is meant to pre-react and backoff early.
-I couldn't find any parameters here that worked for my system without creating a lot of noise and oscillation.
+Small parameters can help overshoot but does create some fan noise and oscillation.
 The interwebs says that most (70%) of process controllers don't use the D and just a PI controller.

 ### Tell me
 I'm keen to hear what PID parameters works for your fan.